socialincome-san/public/recipients_app/README.md

   - Decide which flavor and backend environment you what to use and change it if necessary.
 - Open `recipients_app` project folder in vsCode
-- Open an terminal inside of vsCode and check `flutter --version` is listing the right flutter version (See above or pubspec.yaml).
+- Open a terminal inside of vsCode and check `flutter --version` is listing the right flutter version (See above or pubspec.yaml).
 - Run `./clean_build.sh`
 - Choose in vsCode the device to deploy on (iOS Simulator, Android